Full-Time RV Living Cost: Real Numbers, Real Life

 Faster travel increases fuel usage, accelerates maintenance cycles, and often involves higher nightly campground fees.

 Instead of trying to find a universal average, the better approach is to identify what type of traveler you are and build your budget around those habits.
+That mindset creates more accurate expectations, and far fewer financial surprises once you hit the road.

 What Are the Biggest Expenses When You Live in an RV Full Time?